cose-wg/HPKE/draft-ietf-cose-hpke.md

 # Security Considerations {#sec-cons}

-This specification is based on HPKE and the security considerations of HPKE
+This specification is based on HPKE and the security considerations of
 {{RFC9180}} are therefore applicable also to this specification.

 HPKE assumes the sender is in possession of the public key of the recipient and HPKE COSE makes the same assumptions.
-Hence, some form of public key distribution mechanism is assumed to exist.
+Hence, some form of public key distribution mechanism is assumed to exist but outside the scope of this document.

 HPKE relies on a source of randomness to be available on the device.
-Additionally, with the two layer structure the CEK is randomly generated and the it MUST be ensured that the guidelines in {{RFC8937}} for random number generations are followed.
+Additionally, with the two layer structure the CEK is randomly generated and it MUST be ensured that the guidelines in {{RFC8937}} for random number generations are followed.

 HPKE in Base mode does not offer authentication as part of the HPKE KEM.
-In this case COSE constructs like COSE_Sign, COSE_Sign1, COSE_MAC, or COSE_MAC0 can be used.
+In this case COSE constructs like COSE_Sign, COSE_Sign1, COSE_MAC, or COSE_MAC0 can be used to add authentication.
 HPKE also offers modes that offer authentication.

 If COSE_Encrypt or COSE_Encrypt0 is used with a detached ciphertext then the subsequently applied integrity protection via COSE_Sign, COSE_Sign1, COSE_MAC,